amthreatt/GitTutorial/README.md

 If after committing you are taken to a separate command window to add a message, simply input your message for the commit in a line without “#” and once you are done perform hit `Esc=> type :wq=> enter` this should take you back to the original terminal window.

 ## Working in Remote Repository (GitHub)
-In this section we will be connecting to a remote repository through grit hub, there are other remote repo options git Kraken serves the same purposes for example.
+In this section we will be connecting to a remote repository through git hub, there are other remote repo options git Kraken serves the same purposes for example.
 But for this tutorial, we will be using git hub.

 So first once you get to your GitHub page, you'll need to **make a new repository**.
 Click the plus sign and then go to the place where it says New repository
 ![](https://github.com/amthreatt/GitTutorial/blob/b7c67564c653513d0d3f80d0a5a507188e68b151/Screen%20Shot%202022-02-12%20at%202.26.24%20PM.png)